-The CONSULTANT shall implement public participation activities in accordance with criteria in the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Public Involvement Plan and provide documentation in a technical report and as part of the final report that describes explicit procedures, strategies and outcomes for:
+The CONSULTANT shall implement public participation activities and provide documentation in a technical report and as part of the final report that describes explicit procedures, strategies and outcomes for:

 - 1. Providing adequate public notice of public participation activities and time for public review and comment at key decision points, including but not limited to, a reasonable opportunity to comment on the proposed long-range transportation plan; - 2.
 Providing timely notice and reasonable access to information about transportation issues and processes; - 3.
 Employing visualization techniques to describe proposed long-range transportation plans for use at public workshops and meetings; - 4.
 Making public information (technical information and meeting notices) available in electronically accessible formats and means, such as the World Wide Web; - 5.
 Holding public meetings at convenient and Title VI-compliant locations and times; - 6.
 Providing, as needed, planning documentation in Spanish to address Limited-English proficiency strategy of the Public involvement Plan; - 7.
 Demonstrating explicit consideration and response to public input received during the development of the long-range transportation plan; - 8.
 Seeking out and considering the needs of those traditionally underserved by existing transportation systems, such as low-income and minority households, who may face challenges accessing employment and other services; - 9.
 Consulting with Federal, State, Tribal, wildlife, land management and regulatory agencies and agencies responsible for natural resources, environmental protection, conservation and historic preservation; and - 10.
 Providing an additional opportunity for public comment, if the final long-range transportation plan differs significantly from the version that was made available for public comment by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and raises new material issues which interested parties could not reasonably have foreseen from the public involvement efforts.